dphfox/Fusion/docs/tutorials/instances/handling-events.md

-Since we can create instances, we should also be able to listen for events and user inputs.
-Let's learn how you can do this with the `New` function.
+Now that we can create instances, let's learn how to handle events and property changes.

 ??? abstract "Required code"